-The reasons for my joining a network for preventing Child Sexual Abuse were to know and understand how a child is sexually abused, learn the ways to prevent it and steps to take if a case like this happens.
-From whatever I have been learning and experiencing ever since then, completely changed my outlook towards life.
+The reasons for my joining a network for preventing Child Sexual Abuse were to know and understand how a child is sexually abused, learn the ways to prevent it, and steps to take if a case like this happens.
+Whatever I have been learning and experiencing ever since then, completely changed my outlook on life.
 It was something I could never imagine even in my nightmare.

 Unfortunately, many of us are living with this nightmare, many of us have grown up with this nightmare.

 The abuse itself is frightful and causes a traumatic effect on the victim.
-When the victim is a child, it’s more terrible.
+When the victim is a child, it’s all the more terrible.
 The worst of this is Child Sexual Abuse.
-The sexual organs of a child are not fully developed which makes it quite difficult for a child to understand the dynamics of sexuality.
+The sexual organs of a child are not fully developed which makes it quite difficult for a child to understand the dynamics of sexuality and sexual activities.

-In most of these cases, the predators are either parents or older sibling or relatives or belong to those adults who can come in the vicinity of the child like a teacher or a friend’s parent.
-It’s frightening to even think what the child goes through or how can the parent or an adult torture the little one or what are the things a child is made to see.
+In most of these cases, the predators are either parents or older siblings,s or relatives, or those adults who can come into the vicinity of the child like a teacher or a friend’s parent.
+It’s frightening to even think about what the child goes through or how can the parent or adult torture the little one or what are the things a child is made to see.

-The child loses focus on studies; stops taking interest in something the child enjoyed, perhaps a sport or a music.
+The effects of child sexual abuse are enormous.
+The child loses focus on studies; stops taking interest in something the child enjoyed, perhaps a sport or music.
 The child starts avoiding friends and peers; that one little corner of the room becomes the only place of solace.
 It’s something the child fails to express and explain.

-No matter what, the child can’t get over with it.
+No matter what, the child can’t get over it.

 They are ashamed of what others will think of them.
 They feel that they will be bullied as losers if the incident is revealed.
-They live in constant fears of what the society will think of them, of getting abused again.
+They live in constant fear of what society will think of them, of getting abused again.

 It’s not the child’s trauma alone.
 If the parent or the parents come to know about it, or if the family comes to know about it, they too become petrified.
 Most people are not aware of the measures one should take when a child is sexually abused.